NotCrazyMan/Ping-Pong/README.md

 # Ping-Pong
-This is clon of popular arcade game Pong by my own
+This is clone of popular arcade game Pong by my own